 Our mission is that all high school students will pass all A-G and elective courses with a grade of C or better to graduate in 4 years with a minimum of 230 credits.
 To best serve students who are not on track to meet these goals, the following supports are provided:

-- Online Credit Recovery, offered through a college prep elective - Tutoring After School or Saturdays
+- Online Credit Recovery which is offered after school and in summer session. - Tutoring After School or Saturdays